 These capabilities may be used on their own or as components within advanced strategies such as hybrid optimization, surrogate-based optimization, mixed integer nonlinear programming, or optimization under uncertainty.

 Computational methods developed in structural mechanics, heat transfer, fluid mechanics, shock physics, and many other fields of engineering can be an enormous aid to understanding the complex physical systems they simulate.
-Often, it is desired to use these simulations as virtual prototypes to obtain an acceptable or optimized design for a particular system.
-This effort seeks to enhance the utility of these computational methods by enabling their use as design tools, so that simulations may be used not just for single-point predictions, but also for automated determination of system performance improvements throughout the product life cycle.
+Often, it is desired to use these simulations as virtual prototypes to obtain an optimized design for a particular system, or to develop confidence in performing predictions for systems that cannot be observed or tested directly.
+This effort seeks to enhance the utility of these computational simulations by enabling their use for a variety of iterative analyses, so that simulations may be used not just for single-point solutions, but also achieve broader impact in the areas of credible prediction and optimal design.

 This allows analysts to address the fundamental engineering questions of foremost importance to our programs, such as